vibe-d/vibe.d/README.md

     su -c ln -s /path/to/vibe/bin/vibe /usr/bin/vibe

-(*) Note that some current linux distributions such as Debian squeeze or CentOS 6 may only ship libevent 1.4, in this case you will have to manually compile the latest 2.0.x versio.
+(*) Note that some current linux distributions such as Debian squeeze or CentOS 6 may only ship libevent 1.4, in this case you will have to manually compile the latest 2.0.x version.